Integrative Biological and Behavioral Sciences

 Social Epigenomics

-Research that integrates biological, social, and behavioral science principles to human epigenomic studies focused on identifying and characterizing the mechanisms by which social experiences at various life stages affect gene function, and thereby influence health trajectories or modify disease risk in populations experiencing health disparities.
+Research that integrates biological, social, and behavioral science principles into human epigenomic studies focused on identifying and characterizing the mechanisms by which social experiences at various life stages affect gene function and thereby influence health trajectories or modify disease risk and resilience.

 Program Contact(s): Dr. Rina Das, Dr. Seema Desai, Dr. Utibe Bickham-Wright